 Photo by Innerbody Research

-Apart from the allergy risk, we can say Omre does an okay job of ensuring consumer safety.
+Because Omre is derived from wheat germ, it isn’t suitable for people who are allergic to wheat or gluten.
+Apart from that, however, we can say Omre does an okay job of ensuring consumer safety.
 Its products are at least third-party tested.
-We only wish the company would do as the other brands in this guide do: provide the product's third-party testing results and certificate of analysis on the website.
+We only wish the company would provide the product's third-party testing results and certificate of analysis on the website.

 Free shipping applies only to bulk orders or orders above $70.